UnbearableFate/LoRI/README.md

 tokenizer = AutoTokenizer.from_pretrained("meta-llama/Meta-Llama-3-8B")
 ```

-Adapters are provided for code, math, NLU, and safety tasks, for `LoRI-D` and `LoRI-S`, using LLaMA-3-8B and Mistral-7B models at ranks 32 and 64.
+`LoRI-D` and `LoRI-S` adapters are provided for code, math, NLU, and safety tasks, using LLaMA-3-8B and Mistral-7B models at ranks 32 and 64.

 ## Adapter Merging